Bonnie Murphy – Redox and Metalloproteins

 Understanding mechanism through structure

-As an independent group at the Max Planck Institute of Biophysics, our goal is to understand, at an atomic level, the function of sophisticated proteins that mediate the chemistry of life.
-Our focus is on metalloproteins, especially redox proteins, and the bioenergetic and regulatory processes that they mediate.
-Our core technique is single-particle cryo-EM, a versatile and powerful tool that allows us to determine structures of protein complexes at atomic or near-atomic resolutions, without the need to grow crystals.
-At least as important as the static structure, however, are the dynamics of the protein complexes, which are closely linked to function.
-Due to the relatively flexible nature of cryo-EM sample preparation, combined with an ability to separate mixed populations of different conformational states in silico, this toolkit gives us an unprecedented ability to understand mechanism through the lens of structure.
+Our mission is to understand, at an atomic level, the function of sophisticated proteins that mediate the chemistry of life.
+Our focus is on metalloproteins, especially redox proteins, that play essential roles in shaping our planet, our climate, and our health.
+Most projects in the group use single-particle cryo-EM, a versatile and powerful tool that allows us to determine structures of protein complexes at atomic or near-atomic resolutions, without the need to grow crystals.
+At least as important as the static structure are structural changes in the complex, often linked to changes in its redox state, which mediate protein function.
+Due to the relatively flexible nature of cryo-EM sample preparation, combined with an ability to separate mixed populations of different conformational states in silico, single-particle analysis gives us an unprecedented ability to understand mechanism through the lens of structure.

-We do not currently have any advertised positions.
-Candidates interested in working in the group should send a CV and letter of motivation to Bonnie Murphy.
+Our group is diverse and highly interdisciplinary and we welcome applications from candidates specialising in a wide range of fields including microbiology, biochemistry, chemistry and physics.
+Candidates interested in working in the group should send a CV and a letter of motivation to Bonnie Murphy.

 https://www.youtube.com/watch?v=EZo_R7AqY2E